 Newborn Screening Videos

-When a bloodspot sample is taken from an infant for newborn screening, a few drops of blood from the heel are collected into circles on a special filter paper.
+To perform blood spot screening, a few drops of blood from each newborn's heel are collected on a special filter paper.
 These samples are dried and then sent to the laboratory for screening.
-The blood-filled circles are known as newborn bloodspots, and they are essential not only for the life- saving screening, but also to assure the quality of the current screening and for development of new screening tests.
-The video provides a clear discussion of these and other critical issues about newborn screening.
+The small circles of dried blood are known as blood spots, and they are essential not only for the life-saving screening of each newborn, but also to assure the quality of current screening in general and for the development of new screening tests.
+The following video provides a discussion of these and other critical issues about newborn blood spot screening.

 One Foot at a Time

-Save Babies Through Screening Foundation developed this educational film, in English and Spanish, to share experiences of parents and expert opinions regarding the newborn screening process.
-It contains information that could save a baby's life.
+The Save Babies Through Screening Foundation developed this educational film to share the experiences of parents and experts regarding the newborn screening process.

 Michigan Newborn Screening Program & The Michigan BioTrust for Health

-A video from the Michigan Newborn Screening Program that explains Newborn Screening.
+This video from the Michigan Newborn Screening Program explains how newborn screening saves lives.

 Screening for Critical Congenital Heart Disease in the Apparently Healthy Newborn - Texas Pulse Oximetry Project